My Odyssey

 Part of the 'They Didn't Know I Was Different' Series · by Benjamin Samuel Potgieter

-- Book 2The Classroom Didn't Know I Was Different— inclusive education and belonging
+• Book 2The Classroom Didn't Know I Was Different, (the wind inside me) ADHD, inclusive friendships and belonging

 What's your challenge?